anton-kotenko/crdt/README.md

     UDP only: we are not able to use TCP's order and delivery guarantess for multicast.
     Docker does not support mulicasts: problems with orchestrations systems like Kubernetes or simply running several instances in docker locally for debugging purposes
     Not possible to run several instances of process locally for debugging purposes (all of them listens on same mulicast ip address and on same port, that is forbidden)

+Decision: According to design goals (simplicity, but CRDT counter implemented), decision is to use some message broker.
+In current case Rabbitmq is used, just because I have experience with it.
+This gives possibility to avoid building own communication layer, but fulfills all requirements.
+In real super-high load installation it may be bottleneck and should be replaced with something other.

 ### Cluster Lifecycle.
 Cluster lifecycle consists from